lnxchk/chefdk-fundamentals/scene_06.md

 -

 The first key is driver, which has a single key-value pair that specifies the name of the driver Kitchen will use when executed.
-The driver is responsible for creating the machine that we will use to test our cookbook.
+The driver is responsible for creating the instance that we will use to test our cookbook.
 There are lots of different drivers available - two very popular ones are the docker and vagrant driver.

 -

 The second key is provisioner, which also has a single key-value pair which is the name of the provisioner Kitchen will use when executed.
-This provisioner is responsible for how it applies code to the machine that the driver created.
+This provisioner is responsible for how it applies code to the instance that the driver created.
 Here the default value is chef_zero.

 -